Fix painful company meetings: 6 common problems, and their solutions

 For every decision you reach in the meeting, assign an owner to it.
 Discuss things like:

 - What do we need to make this happen?

 - When does it need to be done by?

 Sick of wasted meetings?
 We’ve got you.
-Streamline your meetings with Traction Tools, an officially licensed software for EOS®.
+Streamline your meetings with Bloom Growth, an officially licensed meeting software®.
 With build-in meeting agendas, timers and To-Do lists, you can eliminate meeting prep and focus on what matters most: Getting the work done.

-See how Traction Tools can help boost your meetings—get your free trial today!
+See how Bloom Growth can help boost your meetings—get your free trial today!

 - Kathy Mayfield